752343 Practical course in food technology

-During the basic course the students get to know some relevant food processes and technologies, by producing a number of different products.
+During the basic course the students get to know some relevant food processes and technologies.
 In the advanced course a proposed topic could be choosen.
 Regarding this topic a new product should be developed.
 Apart from the technology and sensory quality of the product legal aspects must be met (for example labelling).

 Examples for food products which were already produced during the practical course: Various extruded snack products, Breakfast cereals (corn flakes, wheat flakes), Coated snack products, Muesli, Pre-gelatinised flour, Pumpkin seed oil, High-fructose syrup from Jerusalem artichoke, Maltose syrup, Inulin from chicory, Apricot nectar, Carrot juice, Apple juice, Apple puree, Orange puree, Egg powder, Dried vegetable soup, Dried potato puree, Tempeh powder, Dried pea puree, Banana powder, Maltose, Protein isolates, Tins (Potato soup, Fish soup with dumplings, Chili con carne, White beans in tomato sauce, Goulash, Asparagus soup, Soy drink), Tofu, Met (honey wine), Rice wine (sake), Kiwi brandy, Spelt wheat brandy, Buckwheat brandy.
 Jerusalem artichoke brandy, Grape marc brandy, Milk brandy, Rhum.
 Whisky, Various liqueurs.